A/N: Warning for light horror elements in this chapter.

-“You could have ordered me on threat of death, Princess, and I would still be blamed.”
+“With all due respect, Princess,” Leandros began, “You could have dragged me out on threat of death and to them, it would still be my fault.”

-They climbed a set of winding stairs and turned down a corridor lined by fancy paintings of wealthy people long dead.
-The corridor ended in a set of doors, both held open for them by city guards.
-Rheamarie swept through them first, treating her arrival like it was a gift to those inside.
+They climbed and climbed to the upper meeting chambers, the stairs ending before a set of gilded doors held open by Illyon guards.
+Rheamarie swept through first, treating her arrival like a gift to those inside.
 Leandros smiled to himself, but wiped the expression from his face before following after her.